Previous

 You’ll find more information on the different routes to a medical degree on the Medical Schools Council website.

-If you’re studying medicine at a Scottish university, you can apply for funding from SAAS.
-Funding is also available for students studying medicine as a second degree.
+If you’re a resident of Scotland and studying medicine at a Scottish university, you can apply for funding from SAAS.
+You may be eligible for:

 From day one at medical school, you'll start building your clinical knowledge, skills, and professional behaviours for a future career as a doctor.